drvinceknight/Nashpy/docs/reference/gambit.rst

 <http://gte.csc.liv.ac.uk/index/>`_ which is a great web point and click
 Graphical User Interface (GUI) to Gambit.

-The main mission statement of :code:`Nashpy` is to provide a simple to install Python library that implements algorithms that are simple to implement using the scientific Python stack (:code:`numpy` and :code:`scipy`).
+The main mission statement of :code:`Nashpy` is to provide a Python library that implements algorithms that are implemented using the scientific Python stack (:code:`numpy` and :code:`scipy`).

 This is motivated by the fact that `I <http://vknight.org/>`_ wanted a Python